Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Pit Fiend.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Pit Fiend"]
 ---
 # Pit Fiend
 *Source: Monster Manual p.
-77, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything*
+77. Available in the SRD.*

 The undisputed lords of most other devils, pit fiends attend the archdukes and archduchesses of the Nine Hells and carry out their wishes.
 These mighty devils are the generals of the Nine Hells, leading its infernal legions into battle.